-MRC is made up of three main multiple service programs.
+MRC is made up of three main multiple service divisions.
 View our new brochure in eight languages.
 MRC Consumer Brochure of Services

 The Vocational Rehabilitation Program assists people who have a disabling condition who would like to find or return to work.
 VR also works closely with employers in the community to help create job openings and to help increase employer awareness regarding the benefits of diversity in the workplace.

 Community Living Division (CL):